 How to analyse correlational data

 Data alone isn’t capable of indicating correlation.
-You need to analyse it to elabourate on the relationship.
+You need to analyse it to elaborate on the relationship.
 You can do this through correlation or regression analysis.

 Regression analysis